 An individual who has turned 19 years old and then in the following calendar year enrols or is enrolled in a school.
-This excludes students who are considered to require special education under the Education Act 1989.
+This excludes students who are considered to require special education under the Education and Training Act 2020.

 For example, if someone was at school and turned 19 years old on 31 March 2017, they will only be considered an adult learner for the period that they are enrolled at school from 2018 onwards.

 A calendar year is the 12 month period from 1 January to 31 December.

 The amount of fees-free entitlement learners have left over after their first calendar year of study.
 This amount can be used in future years.